 Most noise complaints fall into three areas:

-- domestic noise - such as loud music, barking dogs, burglar alarms and late-night parties
+- domestic noise - loud music, barking dogs, burglar alarms and late night parties

-- commercial noise - including factory noise, deliveries, construction site noise and music from pubs and clubs
+- commercial noise - factory noise, deliveries, construction site noise and music from pubs and clubs

-- street noise - such as car alarms, roadworks machinery and loudspeakers, but not traffic
+- street noise - car alarms, machinery and loudspeakers, but not traffic or aircraft